-At NYU Shanghai, we encourage intellectual curiosities.
-In your first year, you will not be assigned to a major and it is a time for you to try out different subjects and figure out what you are passionate about.
+NYU Shanghai operates in accordance with the core values of intellectual curiosity and a liberal arts education.
+In your first year, you will not be assigned to a major and it is a time for you to explore different subjects and figure out what you are passionate about.
 You can review the NYU Shanghai majors and start to think about some possible majors.

 Pre-College Summer Advising